fire1/fire1_splitkb/readme.md

 # Splitkb Aurora Sofle v2
 [https://splitkb.com/]

-*A moded keyboard firmware for Splitkb's Aurora Sofle v2 with MCU ATmega32u4.*
+A moded keyboard firmware for Splitkb's Aurora Sofle v2 with MCU ATmega32u4.
-The right side of the keyboard  moded in order to support a joystick.
+The right side of the keyboard is moded in order to support a joystick.
-Since this mode is kind of useless I wont share the scheme and how to make it.
+Since this mode is kind of useless I won't share the scheme and how to make it.
-(Do not waste your time!)

 * Keyboard Maintainer: [Angel Zaprianov](https://github.com/fire1)